 7th and 8th grade students compete in 16-question rounds which include categories such as math, language arts, social science, science, fine arts, sports, miscellaneous, and year in review.
 Dates for the next Scholars' bowl will be announced.

 All students are welcome to participate in the annual Science Fair, usually held during the third quarter of the school year.
-The 2017 MCS Science Fair will take place on Saturday Feb.
-11th with the judging taking place on Feb.
-10th.
+The 2021 MCS Science Fair will take place on February 19th.
+Judging will take place on February 19th and awards will be presented at school on February 22nd.

 The exhibiting individuals must do investigation and display work.
 Source of advice and equipment must be stated.